See

 3b)

-Lines derived from following transduction with hTERT
+Lines derived following transduction with hTERT

 184DTERT